Seyfert Galaxies as Neutrino Sources: An Outflow$-$Cloud Interaction Perspective: Model Review

+where a constant $pp$ cross section, $\sigma_{pp} \simeq 5\times10^{-26}\,{\rm cm}^2$, is adopted for analytical estimates~\cite{particle2004ata}, while a more accurate energy-dependent form is used in the following numerical calculations.

 The accelerated protons can also undergo \( p\gamma \) interactions with soft photons originating from the corona and the disk.
-We model both photon fields following the approach proposed by \citet{murase2020hidden}, in which the AGN bolometric luminosity \( L_{\rm bol} \) can be estimated from the intrinsic X-ray luminosity \( L_{\rm X} \) at 2-10 keV, using empirical correlations~\citep{hopkins2007observational}.
-The spectral energy distribution (SED) of AGN is parameterized as a function of the Eddington ratio~\citep{ho2008nuclear}, defined as \( \lambda_{\rm Edd} = L_{\rm bol}/L_{\rm Edd} \), where the Eddington luminosity is given by \( L_{\rm Edd} \approx 1.3 \times 10^{45}~M_{\bullet,7}~{\rm erg~s}^{-1} \).
+We model both photon fields following the approach proposed by Ref.~\cite{murase2020hidden}, in which the AGN bolometric luminosity \( L_{\rm bol} \) can be estimated from the intrinsic X-ray luminosity \( L_{\rm X} \) at 2-10 keV, using empirical correlations, see Eq (\ref{eq:bol}).
+The spectral energy distribution (SED) of AGN is parameterized as a function of the Eddington ratio~\cite{ho2008nuclear}, defined as \( \lambda_{\rm Edd} = L_{\rm bol}/L_{\rm Edd} \), where the Eddington luminosity is given by \( L_{\rm Edd} \approx 1.3 \times 10^{45}~M_{\bullet,7}~{\rm erg~s}^{-1} \).
 Using this method, the SED is fully determined by SMBH mass \( M_{\bullet} \) and the intrinsic X-ray luminosity \( L_{\rm X} \).
 See more details in Appendix~\ref{sec:sph}.
-The disk spectrum has the form of multi-color blackbody~\citep{shakura1973black}, while the X-ray spectrum follows a power-law with an exponential cutoff~\citep{trakhtenbrot2017swift,ricci2018bat}, i.e. $dn_{\rm X}/d\epsilon_{\rm X} \propto n^{-\Gamma_{\rm X}}_{\rm X}\exp(-\epsilon_{\rm X}/\epsilon_{\rm X, cut})$.
-Based on this form of X-ray spectrum, the $p\gamma$ interaction timescale between protons and X-ray photons is~\citep{murase2008high,murase2016hidden}